aimfeld/kpi-time-series/README.md

 - The KPI data is scanned with several filter combinations to identify time periods with critical KPI deviations.
  ![](img/alerts.png)
- - For more, see the [ligado-demo jupyter notebook](https://github.com/aimfeld/kpi-time-series/blob/master/ligado/ligado-demo/ligado-demo.html) html file.
+ - For more, see the [ligado-demo jupyter notebook](https://github.com/aimfeld/kpi-time-series/blob/master/ligado-demo/ligado-demo.ipynb).

 ## Technical challenges